 - Failure to maintain equipment and machinery properly

 - Neglecting to implement sufficient safety measures

 - other negligence

 Hiring an Attorney for an Injury Sustained While Working on an Oil Rig

 If you are suffering injuries or a loved one has died in an accident involving an oil rig, it is essential to understand your legal rights when seeking compensation.
 This is because tort law involving maritime accidents is complicated.
 Obtaining compensation often requires the skills of a competent attorney who specializes in oil rig accidents.
 Hiring legal representation quickly is crucial because you only have a limited time to file a claim.

-In addition to obtaining compensation for your medical bills, vocational rehabilitation, pain and suffering, Rosenfeld Injury Lawyers LLC fight aggressively to ensure your lost wages are also recovered.
-If we can prove that your employer, the oil company or contractors violated safety regulations or failed in their efforts to ensure a safe work environment, you may be entitled to receive punitive damages too.
+In addition to obtaining compensation for your medical bills, vocational rehabilitation, pain, and suffering, Rosenfeld Injury Lawyers LLC fights aggressively to ensure your lost wages are also recovered.
+If we can prove that your employer, the oil company, or contractors violated safety regulations or failed in their efforts to ensure a safe work environment, you may be entitled to receive punitive damages too.